cozy/create-cozy-app/packages/cozy-scripts/README.md

 ### Maintainer

-The lead maintainer for cozy-create-app and tooling is [@CPatchane](https://github.com/cpatchane), send him a :beers: to say hello!
+The lead maintainer for create-cozy-app and tooling is [@CPatchane](https://github.com/cpatchane), send him a :beers: to say hello!

 ### Get in touch